Use Segments and Exclusions

 2. Write the exclude rule in plain language.

-4. Preview the segment and search for a few subscribers you expect to be included.
+4. Preview the segment and search for a few subscribers who should be included.
+They should appear in the preview.

 ## Related Guides